 Adams’ work was recently on view in Aspects of Abstraction at Lisson Gallery’s 10th Avenue venue, NY, Artemesia at Albert Baronian Gallery in Brussels, Belgium and A Space for Thought at Brand New Gallery, Milan, IT, which has been extended through March, 2018.
 Other exhibitions include Vanishing Points curated by Andrianna Campbell at James Cohan Gallery, New York, NY, Quicktime at the University of the Arts in Philadelphia, PA, Say Yes at Wayne State University, Detroit, MI, Making & Unmaking: An exhibition curated by Duro Olowu at the Camden Arts Centre, London, UK and Boys & Girls Can Still Draw at Nathalie Karg Gallery, NYC.
 In 2007, Adams co-organized with CAMH curator Dean Daderko a large group exhibition titled Sex in the City at D.U.M.B.O.
 Arts Center, Brooklyn, NY.

 New paintings are included in this year’s Invitational at the American Academy of Arts and Letters, NY.
 Two new series of Etchings, Prussian Blue and Terra Verte, are available through Van Deb Editions, NY.
-And new Lithographs and Monoprints will soon be available through Universal Limited Art Editions (ULAE), NY.
+And new Lithographs and Monoprints are available through Universal Limited Art Editions (ULAE), NY.